 Where can I apply for PPP Forgiveness?If Marine Bank originated your loan, you can apply for PPP forgiveness using Marine Bank’s online portal called the Forgiveness Questionnaire (Opens in a new Window) (Opens in a new Window) (Opens in a new Window).
 In the portal, you will have access to your loan forgiveness applications and be able to upload needed documents.

-If your PPP loan was for $50,000 or less (Opens in a new Window), you can complete the SBA's 2-page forgiveness application Form 3508S (Opens in a new Window).
+If your PPP loan was for $150,000 or less (Opens in a new Window), you can complete the SBA's REVISED PPP Loan Forgiveness Application Form 3508S.
 Simply complete the form and email the PDF to PPPforgiveness@

 When should I apply for Forgiveness?